voxpupuli/voxpupuli.github.io/_docs/arch_single_server.md

 A stopped Puppet server doesn't prevent the existing configuration from being enforced but it will halt any new deployments or configuration updates.
 If those constraints fit your needs, then this architecture is suggested.

+The simple service view (the more complex firewall view is at the bottom):

 <div class="mermaid">
 flowchart LR